John Middleton Murry: In fiction

 Aldous Huxley portrayed him as "Denis Burlap" in Point Counter Point (1928).
 He was the model for Philip Surrogate in Graham Greene's 1934 novel It's a Battlefield; Greene did not know him personally.
 David Holbrook wrote that Gudrun and Gerald in Lawrence's Women in Love were based on Mansfield and Murry.
 D. H. Lawrence satirised him in a number of short stories.
-In Lawrence's novel 'Aaron's Rod (1922), the title character is based on Murry.
+In Lawrence's novel Aaron's Rod (1922), the title character is based on Murry.
 The relationship between Lilly and Aaron in the novel mirrors that of Lawrence and Murry.

 Dramatic portrayals

 Murry appears as a character in Amy Rosenthal's D.H.
-Lawrence biodrama On The Rocks.
+Lawrence biodrama On the Rocks.
 In the 2008 Hampstead Theatre production Murry was played by Nick Caldecott with Ed Stoppard as Lawrence and Charlotte Emmerson as Mansfield.

-In Leave All Fair (1985) he is portrayed by John Gielgud as a sanctimonious exploiter of Mansfield's memory who ill-treated her during their association.
+In Priest of Love (1981), he is portrayed by Mike Gwilym.
+In Leave All Fair (1985), he is portrayed by John Gielgud as a sanctimonious exploiter of Mansfield's memory who treated her poorly during their association.

-In Priest of Love (1981) he is portrayed by Mike Gwilym.